golang/proposal/design/22080-dwarf-inlining.md

    }
 ```

-Next we would expect to see a concrete subprogram instance for 's.Leaf', corresponding to the out-of-line copy of the function (which may wind up being eliminated by the linker if all calls are inlined).
+Next we would expect to see a concrete subprogram instance for `s.Leaf`, corresponding to the out-of-line copy of the function (which may wind up being eliminated by the linker if all calls are inlined).
 This DIE refers back to its abstract parent via the DW_AT_abstract_origin
 attribute, then fills in location details (such as hi/lo PC, variable locations,
 etc):